-After a Texas auto accident, one of the most important piece of evidence is the police report (also called a crash report or accident report).
+After an auto accident, one of the most important pieces of evidence is the police report (also called a crash report or accident report).
 Even though police reports aren’t always entirely accurate, they contain information that’s very useful when filing an insurance claim and determining who caused the accident.
-Take my advice as a Texas personal injury lawyer: the more proof you have that the wreck was the other driver’s fault, the more likely you are to recover full compensation.
+Take my advice as a Fort Worth, TX personal injury lawyer: the more proof you have that the wreck was the other driver’s fault, the more likely you are to recover full compensation.

 For guidance in gathering documentation after a crash, navigating the insurance claim process, or litigation after a car accident, contact Anderson Injury Lawyers.
 To schedule a free consultation of your case, call us today at 817-294-1900.